Recap: Game Of Thrones’ Final Season Broke All Its Best Characters

 The main point of contention Varys raised with Dany involved the sack of King’s Landing.
 He argued for patience on her part, allowing them time to come up with another plan.
 He didn’t want to see the innocents of the city be collateral damage in the battle.
 Even if his effort to raise up resistance to Dany’s rule worked, her army still stood outside of King’s Landing.
 If anything, his betrayal further pushes her towards the very course of action he wants to avoid.
 The Varys of just a few seasons ago understood this.
 Instead, he’s marched to his death in what feels like a ham-handed way to turn the audience against Dany.
 Either staying with or betraying Dany would be in character for Varys, but not doing both.
 So, not only does he die, what he tries to prevent becomes all the more likely.

 When Tyrion tells Dany that Varys betrayed her, she easily surmises how he learned Jon Snow was actually the Mad King’s heir.
 Jon told Sansa who told Tyrion who told Varys.
 She again accuses him of being played by Sansa Stark and by his brother.
 Dany reveals that the Unsullied captured Jamie on the road.
 Tyrion immediately finds his brother and dismisses the guards.
 He gives his brother a key, imploring him to go to their sister and convince her to surrender.
 He hopes this ploy will work, allowing Dany to take the city without bloodshed.
 Still, he realizes that by releasing Jaime he’s signed his death warrant.
-The two brothers share an emotional goodbye, and then Tyrion spends the rest of the episode silently staring with a grave expression.
+The two brothers share an emotional goodbye (as noted in our Game of Thrones episodes post), and then Tyrion spends the rest of the episode silently staring with a grave expression.
 Tyrion’s consistent failures are one of the most glaring character turnabouts in Game of Thrones’ final season.